4 reasons to upgrade your laptop now

 - Ditching the DVD drive

 - Favouring USB 3.0 and even smaller USB Type-C ports

-The latest Intel Core and Core M processors mean they’re still very powerful tools – with options to suit everyday mult-itaskers and power hungry Adobe users
+The latest Intel Core and Core M processors mean they’re still very powerful tools – with options to suit everyday multitaskers and power hungry Abode users.

 Take the Dell XPS 13.
-It manages to be the world’s smallest 13-inch laptop while also offering enough power to run Adobe CC or Excel while also streaming and browsing the web.
-It offers up to 18 hours battery life.
+It manages to be the world’s smallest 13-inch laptop while also offering enough power to handle video editing in Final Cut Pro.
+It’ll breeze through the most demanding Adobe Creative Cloud functions.